~ The Ebenezer Foundry of

 After

-constructed in memory of the distinguished poet.
-The two following items
+be constructed in memory of the distinguished poet.
+The two following

 The newspaper abstracts have been kindly supplied by Diane Gascoyne who found them while leafing through early copies of the newspaper.
 The first abstract is quite short, but makes an interesting comment:-